Determinantal random subgraphs: Further examples

 As in the circular case above, we may define, for all $(k,\ell)\in \{0, \ldots, \vert\rV\vert\}\times \{0,\ldots, b_1(\rG)-1\}$, variants $\cM^{\text{bicirc}}_{k,l}(\rG)$, where $\cM^{\text{bicirc}}_{0,0}(\rG)$ is the bicircular matroid of~$\rG$.
 The collection of bases of~$\cM^{\text{bicirc}}_{k,l}(\rG)$ is obtained as the collection of subgraphs of $\rG$ built by adding $k$ edges to any element of $\cU(\rG)$, and then removing $\ell$ edges.

-For all $(k,\ell)$ in the above range, we can define natural determinantal probability measures whose support is included in $\B_{k,\ell}^{\text{bicirc}}(\rG)$, by considering a subspace of the form $\im d_h \cap ({\sf J}_{\ul\x}(\Phi))^{\perp} \oplus \Theta$ with assumptions similar to those in the circular case.
-The description of weights can in principle be obtained using Theorem~\ref{thm:matroid} but we have not worked this out.
+For all $(k,\ell)$ in the above range, we can define natural determinantal probability measures whose support is included in $\B_{k,\ell}^{\text{bicirc}}(\rG)$, by considering a subspace of the form $\im d_h \cap ({\Jx}(\Phi))^{\perp} \oplus \Theta$ with assumptions similar to those in the circular case.
+The description of weights can in principle be obtained using Theorem~\ref{thm:matroid} but we have not worked this out (see Section \ref{sec:bicircular-case} however for the case $k=0$, $\ell=1$).

-As proved by Kenyon in \cite[Theorem 3]{Kenyon}, when we consider $\varepsilon \theta$ in place of $\theta$, then, letting~$\varepsilon$ tend to $0$, we have a family of determinantal measures on $\cU(\rG)$ converging to a determinantal measure on~$\cC_1(\rG)$, which is precisely the measure described in Theorem \ref{thm:symanzik} for the line~$\Theta=\K\theta$.
-We generalize this convergence result to higher rank in \cite{KL6}.
+As proved by Kenyon in \cite[Theorem 3]{Kenyon}, when we consider $\varepsilon \theta$ in place of $\theta$, then, letting~$\varepsilon$ tend to $0$, we have a family of determinantal measures on $\cU(\rG)$ converging to a determinantal measure on~$\cC_1(\rG)$, which is precisely the measure described in Theorem \ref{thm:DPP1} for the line~$\Theta=\K\theta$.
+This convergence result is generalised to higher rank in \cite{KL6}; see Section \ref{sec:higher-rank-bundles} for a preview.

-Incidentally, let us record the following interesting fact.
-Finding the number of elements of~$\cU(\rG)$ is known to be~$\#P$-hard~\cite[Section 3]{Gimenez-Noy}\footnote{The authors of that paper use a short two-step reduction to the counting problem of perfect matchings of a graph, which is known to be $\#\mathsf{P}$-hard by a celebrated work of Valiant \cite{Valiant}, where this computational complexity class was in fact introduced.}, and thus there can be no polynomial time computable formula for it.\footnote{Bounds on the cardinality of $\cU(\rG)$ in terms of that of $\cT(\rG)$ were obtained in \cite{Gimenez-deMier-Noy}.} In particular, the uniform measure on~$\cU(\rG)$ cannot be determinantal, by Lemma \ref{lem:routine}, or by \cite[Corollary 5.5]{Lyons-DPP}.
-However, the uniform measure on $\cU(\rG)$ may be sampled exactly in polynomial time, see \cite[Theorem~1]{Kassel-Kenyon}, \cite[Section~2.4]{Kassel-ESAIM}, and \cite{Guo-Jerrum}.\footnote{Similar variations on Wilson's algorithm \cite{Wilson} were proposed in \cite{Bouttier-Bowick-Guitter-Jeng, Gorodezky-Pak}.
-A general theory of partial rejection sampling was developped recently in \cite{Jerrum} which encompasses these as special cases.} This yields a fully-polynomial approximation scheme (FPRAS) for enumerating $\cU(\rG)$, as shown in~\cite{Guo-Jerrum}.

-Further note, that the bicircular is not unimodular (otherwise there would be a determinantal expression for its number of bases \cite{Maurer}), hence it is not regular \cite[Theorem 3.1.1]{White}, and hence, by a theorem of Tutte, it is not representable both on $\mathbb{F}_2$ and $\mathbb{F}_3$.
-However as any transversal matroid, bicircular matroids are representable over any infinite field.
-The question of finding over which finite fields they are representable has been studied partially by Zaslavsky.

-\subsubsection{Quantum spanning forests}
+\subsection{Quantum spanning forests}